-At the second level, Han is the most popular script (55%); next comes Latin (29%), scripts associated with Japanese language (combined Han, Katakana and Hiragana) (10%), and Hangul (associated with Korean language) (3%).
-All other scripts, including Cyrillic, Arabic, Devanagari (with hundreds of millions of speakers offline) represent 3% of second level IDNs.
+At the second level, Han is the most popular script (53%); next comes Latin (25%), Hangul (9%, associated with Korean language), scripts associated with Japanese language (combined Han, Katakana and Hiragana) (6%).
+All other scripts, including Cyrillic, Arabic, Devanagari (with hundreds of millions of speakers offline) represent 7% of second level IDNs.

 In general, there is a good fit between a Latin script IDN (usually with accents or diacritics) and an ASCII TLD, where ASCII is a subset of Latin script.
 For example, for Germany, France, or Turkey, whose languages are based on Latin script, it makes sense to deploy IDNs at the second level under established ccTLDs (.de, .fr and .tr).